Toby Cryns

 As you likely know, WordPress software powers 46% of all websites on the Internet.
 I thought it would be fun to dive a bit deeper and note some trends that affect the WP community.

-Since its founding in 2003, WordPress usage has risen steadily and consistently
+Since its founding in 2003, WordPress usage has risen steadily and consistently:

 WP consultants who are old enough will recall that Drupal and Joomla commanded a large share of the market early on – not anymore.